2017–18 Liga IV

 The 2017–18 Liga IV was the 76th season of the Liga IV, the fourth tier of the Romanian football league system.
 The champions of each county association play against one from a neighboring county in a playoff to gain promotion.
 From this season the counties were divided into 7 regions, each consisting of 6 counties and the draw was made on 28 February 2018, with 3 months and a half before the first matches.

 Promotion play-off

-The matches are scheduled to be played on 16, 23 and 30 June 2018.
+The matches were played on 16, 23 and 30 June 2018.